Theresianum: Boarding school model

-Theresianum operates as both a primary school and a Gymnasium (U.S. equivalent grades 5 through 12); as of 2010, 815 students attended 33 Gymnasium classes (i.e., 24.7 students per class) and were taught by 130 instructors (i.e., 6.3 students per instructor).
+Theresianum operates as both a primary school and a Gymnasium; as of 2010, 815 students attended 33 Gymnasium classes (i.e., 24.7 students per class) and were taught by 130 instructors (i.e., 6.3 students per instructor).

 In order to develop well-rounded pupils, Theresianum requires students to attend individual or group study sessions in the afternoons with their instructors.
 School days typically end between 5:30p.m. and 6:00p.m., depending on the student's age.
-Grades 5 to 8 (U.S. equivalent grades 9 to 12) used to attend lectures on Saturday mornings now, however, all students have a 5-day school week.
+Grades 5 to 8 used to attend lectures on Saturday mornings now, however, all students have a 5-day school week.
 100 students were also enrolled in Theresianum's full-boarding option as of 2007.